Joint authorship: Copyrightable contribution

 The individual contributions made by authors to a joint work need not necessarily be equal in quality or quantity.
 Nevertheless, the author has to show that his contribution to the joint work is copyrightable by itself.
 A contribution of mere ideas is not sufficient.
-In order to be a joint author, one must contribute expression.
+To be a joint author, one must contribute expression.
 For the expression to be copyrightable it has to be original – that is independently created and possess at least a minimal degree of creativity.

 However, in Gaiman v.
 McFarlane, where the issue of joint authorship was on the creation of new characters for an existing comic series, the court held that there will be joint-authorship even though the author's contribution was not independently copyrightable.
 The reasoning given behind this was that if more than one person laboured to create a single copyrightable work, then it would be paradoxical if no one was able to claim copyright because the individual contributions were not themselves copyrightable.
 While in this case, recent decisions holding that individual contribution must be independently copyrightable were not explicitly overruled, they were distinguished on facts.
 It was also observed that the lower standard for joint authorship only applies to mixed media works.